-The evaluation and ongoing monitoring of Head to Health will be useful to inform adjustment of the model of service to appropriately meet the needs of this group in a way which does not duplicate the role of other services, yet which helps to address the gap in services for people with more complex needs.
+The evaluation and ongoing monitoring of Medicare Mental Health Centres will be useful to inform adjustment of the model of service to appropriately meet the needs of this group in a way which does not duplicate the role of other services, yet which helps to address the gap in services for people with more complex needs.

-The role of the Head to Health sites in providing care to people who present with significant levels of distress or suicidal crisis
+The role of Medicare Mental Health Centres in providing care to people who present with significant levels of distress or suicidal crisis

-Head to Health sites are intended to help address the service gaps which currently exist for people experiencing high levels of distress or suicidal crisis.
+Medicare Mental Health Centres are intended to help address the service gaps which currently exist for people experiencing high levels of distress or suicidal crisis.
 In addition to providing a safe place to present, sites will also offer continued contact and follow-up support through an episode of care model until these individuals are either in recovery, or connected through warm transfer to services to meet their ongoing needs.

 Precedents through initiatives such as the Safe Haven services, have shown this can successfully divert people from less appropriate emergency department attendance, and promote better outcomes, where urgent emergency department care is not required.
 These services rely on good cooperation with emergency departments and community-based front line services and acute mental health services to support throughput and ensure safety for clients and staff.